sh01k/imp_tsp/README.md

 In `example.py`, the output file is written in MATLAB/Octave format using [scipy.io](https://docs.scipy.org/doc/scipy/reference/io.html). `imp_fsXXXX_chXX.mat`

 ## Usage
 The main class file is `imptsp.py`.
 The sampling frequency (Hz) and length of TSP signal (samples) must be specified.
-Please refer to `example.py` for the usage.
+Please also refer to `example.py` for the usage.

 First, the class file is imported in your python script:
 ```